Dr Elizabeth Savage

 Summary of research interests and expertise:

-Her major public talks include the 2021 Frederik Muller Lecture and a keynote at Society for Authorship, Reading and Publishing (SHARP) 2022.
+Her major public talks include the Frederik Muller Lecture and a keynote at Society for Authorship, Reading and Publishing (SHARP).
 She has served on a number of committees and juries for scholarly societies, including the Printing Historical Society and Association of Print Scholars.

-She supervises PhDs on the history of printing techniques, the history of collections (especially amassed by women), and the history of prints and books in pre-industrial Europe.
-Her current PhD candidates' theses include collection-based funded projects in collaboration with heritage collections, including the Bodleian Libraries, University of Oxford, and the Royal College of Physicians, London.
+She supervises PhDs on the history of printing techniques, the history of collections (especially amassed by women), and the history of prints and books in pre-industrial Europe, especially England.
+Her current PhD candidates' theses include collection-based funded projects in collaboration with heritage collections, including placements at the Bodleian Libraries, University of Oxford; the Royal College of Physicians, London; and the Society of Antiquaries.

 Her object- and printing-based teaching for London Rare Books School (LRBS) and the Institute of English Studies MA/MRes includes modules on: